 Rather than have your money die with you, you may have selected a guarantee period or a joint life option, or both, when you set up your annuity.
 This means ongoing income will be paid to your loved ones for either a set period of time - or for the rest of their lives.

 Serious ill health

-If you are under the age of 75 and become seriously ill (you are expected to have less than 12 months to live) you may be able to take your whole pension fund as a tax free lump sum.
-If you are over the age of 75 in this circumstance you may take any remaining pension as a cash lump sum which will be added to your income and taxed accordingly.
+If you're under the age of 75 and become seriously ill (your life expectancy is expected to be less than one year) you may be able to take your whole pension fund as a tax free lump sum.
+This is known as a ‘serious ill health lump sum’.
+If you're over the age of 75 in this circumstance you may take any remaining pension as a cash lump sum which will be added to your income and taxed accordingly.